-The procedure will be performed by a Radiologist, who is a doctor specially trained to carry out complex imaging examinations and to interpret the images, or by a specialist Radiographer, who is a professional trained to carry out X-rays and other imaging examinations.
+The procedure will be performed by a Radiologist, who is a doctor specially trained to carry out complex imaging examinations and to interpret the images.
+The Radiologist is helped by a Radiographer, who is a professional trained to carry out X-rays and other imaging examinations.